-This is among the things to do in San Sebastian and you should ensure you walk along La Concha Bay and take pictures of its iconic railing.
-You will love the wide shoreline and the stunning turquoise waves and the beach overlooks the cityscape of San Sebastian you will love its elegance.
-You can go biking, walking or jogging in the sand which you will surely love.
-The beach is also pet-friendly and you can go for a run with your dog.
-You can also stop by the Café de La Concha which is at the middle of La Concha Beach for a coffee or vermouth.
+This is among the things to do in San Sebastian, and you should ensure you walk along La Concha Bay and take pictures of its iconic railing.
+You will love the wide shoreline and the stunning turquoise waves, and the beach overlooks the cityscape of San Sebastian; you will love its elegance.
+You can go biking, walking or jogging in the sand, which you will surely love.
+The beach is also pet-friendly, and you can go for a run with your dog.
+You can also stop by the Café de La Concha, which is in the middle of La Concha Beach, for a coffee or vermouth.

-The mountain is located in the west of the town and you will get to see a stunning panorama over San Sebastian’s mountain and coastlines.
+The mountain is located in the west of the town, and you will get to see a stunning panorama over San Sebastian’s mountains and coastlines.
 You can get to this mountain by the antique funicular railway which opened in 1912.
-You can also have fun at the old-fashioned amusement park and you can even explore the El Torreon tower which dates back to the 16th century.
+You can also have fun at the old-fashioned amusement park, and you can even explore the El Torreon tower, which dates back to the 16th century.

 Visit Miramar Royal Palace

-The palace is surrounded by beautiful gardens which overlook the sea and it was built as a vacation home for the Spanish royal family.
-You will love the octagonal tower and the half-timbered details which makes it stand out.
-There are two floors in the palace that is for the private residence while the third floor was used by the servants.
+The palace is surrounded by beautiful gardens which overlook the sea, and it was built as a vacation home for the Spanish royal family.
+You will love the octagonal tower and the half-timbered details, making it stand out.
+Two floors in the palace are for the private residence, while the servants use the third floor.
 You will surely love the beautifully manicured gardens and the ocean views at the palace.

 Explore Monte Urgull

-At the highest point of the Urgull Mountain homes the Mota Castle which is built in the 12th century and it hosts the History House Museum as you will learn more about San Sebastian’s past.
-This is a strategic point in the previous century and you can see the ruins of the defense wall.
+At the highest point of the Urgull Mountain homes, the Mota Castle was built in the 12th century, and it hosts the History House Museum, as you will learn more about San Sebastian’s past.
+This is a strategic point in the previous century, and you can see the ruins of the defense wall.
 The highlight of the mountain is the 12m high sacred heart statue which watches over the city from the mountain peak.
-This is one of the top places to visit and you will get a scenic view of the city from here.
+This is one of the top places to visit, and you will get a scenic view of the city from here.

 Escape the city at Isla de Santa Clara

-You can escape the city and have fun at a delightful Island getaway which is declared as a Historical National Interest Site.
+You can escape the city and have fun at a delightful Island getaway declared as a Historical National Interest Site.
 You will love the peacefulness and the amenities of civilization on this island.
-There are many restaurants, cafes, picnic areas that you can go have fun on this island and in the summertime, you can visit the island’s small beach is ideal for swimming.
-You can also go for a scenic stroll to the lighthouse where you will get to see mind-blowing views on the way.
+There are many restaurants, cafes, picnic areas where you can go have fun on this island, and in the summertime, you can visit the island’s small beach is ideal for swimming.
+You can also go for a scenic stroll to the lighthouse, where you will get to see mind-blowing views on the way.

 Explore the Old Town of San Sebastian

-While you are in San Sebastian one of the best thing to do is to visit the old town.
-There are many boutiques and pintxo bars that you can visit and the city is among the most culturally significant part of the country as there are many historic buildings and sights to see.
-The highlight of the old town is the Santa Maria and San Vincente Church and you can also try some regional specialties while you are here.
+While you are in San Sebastian one of the best things to do is to visit the old town.
+There are many boutiques and pintxo bars that you can visit, and the city is among the most culturally significant part of the country as there are many historical buildings and sights to see.
+The highlight of the old town is the Santa Maria and San Vincente Church, and you can also try some regional specialties while you are here.

 Visit Basilica de Santa Maria del Coro

-This is a stunning 18th-century Baroque church that stands on the foot of Monte Urgull in the center of the Old Town.
-This is a tourist hotspot in San Sebastian and the church was built on the site of an ancient Roman temple.
-You will love the interior design which was built on a rectangular plan with a semicircular apse.
+This is a stunning 18th-century Baroque church that stands at the foot of Monte Urgull in the center of the Old Town.
+This is a tourist hotspot in San Sebastian, and the church was built on the site of an ancient Roman temple.
+You will love the interior design made on a rectangular plan with a semicircular apse.
 The highlight of the church is its stunning Churrigueresco façade that is with a statue of Saint Sebastian and two towers.

 This is the biggest museum for Basque history from ancient times till modernity.
-It is the oldest museum in the Basque Country and it was opened in 1902.
-San Telmo houses more than 26,000 historic artifacts.
-You will love the architecture which is a mixture of Gothic, Renaissance, and contemporary design which creates a stunning play of architectural styles and the collection of Basque artifacts which provides a spectacular insight in the country’s history.
+It is the oldest museum in the Basque Country, and it was opened in 1902.
+San Telmo houses more than 26,000 historical artifacts.
+You will love the architecture, a mixture of Gothic, Renaissance, and contemporary design, which creates a stunning play of architectural styles, and the collection of Basque artifacts, which provides spectacular insight into the country’s history.